MarcMcIntosh/yabhoh/posts/SoftwareDesign/SOLID.md

 ### I
 Interface Segregation Principle ([ISP](http://wiki.c2.com/?InterfaceSegregationPrinciple)).
-This is philosophy that it is better to have many small compossible interfaces / methods that can be re-used as needed.
+It is better to have many small compossible interfaces / methods that can be re-used as needed.

 ```js